Amplify Prompt Studio

 Number of Placements: Choose how many recent placements to include.

-Use this section to define which actions are available within the Actions drop down once the prompt generates a response.
+Define which actions appear in the Actions drop down when the prompt generates a response.

 -